 This icon notifies that the display of an article requires some passive content over a non secure HTTP connection.
-This check is performed when you access the dashboard with a secure HTTPS connection (https://rssdashbboard.appspot.com).
 The content is usually an image or a video, or may be even not visible.
 Note that the browser notifies also a warning in the address bar.

 Sometimes RSS Feeds contain the whole article.
 For a comfortable reading, we suggest to put these Feeds in medium or large boxes.
 See "how to set box width" for more details.